SNStatComp/CourseWebscraping/README.md

-# CBSAcademyBD
+# CBSAcademyWebscraping
-Course material for the CBS Academy Big Data Sources course
+Course material for the CBS Academy Web scraping course